Simplify Your Oversize/Overweight Loads

 1. On all single steering axles of all vehicle configurations:

-• 6.5 kg per millimetre width of tire up to a maximum of 65% of the legal axle weights on Class A1 and Class B1 highways.
+• 6.5 kg per millimeter width up to 65% of the legal axle weights on Class A1 and B1 highways.

 2. On a tandem steering axle of a straight truck:

-• 6.5 kg per millimetre width of tire multiplied by 0.90 (download factor) up to a maximum of 8,840 kg on Class A1 highways and up to a maximum of 7,150 kg on Class B1 highways.
+• 6.5 kg per millimeter width of tire multiplied by 0.90 (download factor) up to a maximum of 8,840 kg on Class A1 highways and 7,150 kg on Class B1 highways.

 3. On all other axle groups:

-• 6.5 kg per millimetre width of tire up to a maximum of 65% of the legal axle weights on Class A1 and Class B1 highways.
+• 6.5 kg per millimeter per miperemillimeters, the legal axle weights on Class A1 and B1 highways.

-When transporting Essential Commodities, 10 kg/mm width of tire up to a maximum of 5,500 kg will be allowed for single steering axles on a Level 2 weight restricted road, in accordance with the Essential Commodities provisions.
-A list of Essential Commodities is provided for quick reference in the last page of this web site.
+When transporting essential commodities, a 10 kg/mm width tire up to a maximum of 5,500 kg will be allowed for single steering axles on a Level 2 weight-restricted road by the Essential Commodities provisions.
+A list of Essential Commodities is provided for quick reference on the last page of this website.

 Example of Maximum Allowable Axle Weights.
-Level 1 Spring Weight Restriction, Reduce Axle Weights to 90% Maximum Allowable Weights.
-Level 2 Spring Weight Restriction, Reduce Axle Weights to 65% Maximum Allowable Weights.
-A complete list of Charts of Allowable Axle Weights can be found at the following link: http://gov.mb.ca/mit/srr/restrictions.html
+Level 1 Spring Weight Restriction: Reduce Axle Weights to 90%of Maximum Allowable Weights.
+Level 2 Spring Weight Restriction: Reduce Axle Weights to 65%of Maximum Allowable Weights.
+A complete list of Charts of Allowable Axle Weights can be found at the link: http://gov.mb.ca/mit/srr/restrictions.html.

 http://www.gov.mb.ca/mit/srr/